Which methodological standard for carbon accounting should your company choose?

-You've heard of Bilan Carbone, GHG Protocol or BEGES regulations, but you're a little confused by all these carbon accounting standards?
-Which exercise should your company follow?
-What are the differences between them?
-Here's a guide to help you make sense of it all.
+You've heard of Bilan Carbone, the GHG Protocol, or even regulatory BEGES, but are you feeling a bit lost among all these carbon accounting standards and frameworks?
+Which one should your company be focusing on?
+What are the differences between these various accounting methods?
+This guide will help clarify things.

 Camille Leim